andreterceiro/dio-mobile-meu-tudo--working-with-stack-navigation-in-react-native/README.md

 # Random comment

-Ia a class teacher instructed us to move the routes file to the src directory.
+In a class teacher instructed us to move the routes file to the src directory.

 # Context again